aksimhal/SynapseAnalysis/docs/README.md

     - Notes
     - Data location

-This repository is maintained by Anish - email anish.simhal@duke.edu if you have any questions.
+This repository is maintained by Anish - email aksimhal @ gmail.com if you have any questions.

 ## Installation Guide